catskull/notes/winter-2017/bio100/notes.md

 Oncogenes are genes which promote cell growth and reproduction.

 Tumor suppressor genes are genes which inhibit cell division and survival.

+How does a carcinogen cause cancer?
+We're not sure.
+It causes gene mutations.

+About 30% of cancer deaths could be prevented.

+Oxygen can cause cancer.

+High correlation between fatty diets and cancer.

+Fruits and vegatables contain antioxidents that combine with oxygen so they don't cause DNA damage.

+Excercise lowers the chances of cancer.
+We're not sure how, but it could be that a healthy immune system can fight cancer.

+The sun causes cancer.
+Ultraviolet radiation can break DNA.

+What is the role of government in cancer?
+Does the government have a responsibility to protect citizens from workplace exposure to potentially harmful chemicals.

+Infectious cancer?
+Cancer is not "contagous"

+HPV is an infection that can cause cervical cancer.
+Cervical cancer is about the 5th most deadly cancer worldwide in women.

+How does a virus cause cancer?
+A virus can insert it's cells into your DNA.
+HPV supresses the cancer suppression gene.

+HPV has a vaccine.

+## Experiments

+open label study - the person taking the drug knows what to expect.
+Placebo effect, you can trick yourself into thinking it works.

+blind experiment - participants know what the drug should do, but don't know if they get the real drug.
+Some people get the drug, some don't.

+double blind - neither the participant or administrator knows if they're getting the real drug

+Detecting cancer, early detection is key!
+If you can detect it before it spreads, it's way easier to cure.

+Treatments
+ - surgery, cut it out
+ - chemotherapy targets rapidly dividing cells
+ - radiation therapy, damages cancer cells so they die, they target the cancer

+New approaches
+ - new drugs block receptors so the cell won't duplicate
+ - drugs that block angiogensis

+How does cancer hurt you?
+ - gets big and puts pressure on surrounding tissue and nerves
+ - cancer can take over an organ and prevent the organ from functioning
+ - lukemia stops production of red blood cells and puts all energy into white blood cell production